Is Lucky Bay in Esperance overrated?

 Your camp ground is the centre of your stay.
 A nice campsite, in a great location makes all the difference.
-Being such a popular place, I was expecting the camp grounds at Lucky bay to be spectacular.
-However, they are not.
+Being such a popular place, I was expecting the Lucky Bay Camping area to be spectacular.
+However, it was not.
 Let’s be straight here; the facilities are good, but the way the camp site is set up is very average.

 The camp ground consists of two dirty sand patches that are pretty small.
 In those, everyone who camps puts their tent up.
 For me, that is enough to put me off staying at Lucky Bay.
 Part of the reason I go camping is to take a break from people.
 I don’t mind being camped 30 meters away from the next group, but these tents are pretty well back to back.